facebookresearch/nocturne/README.md

 # `nocturne_lab`: fast driving simulator 🧪 + 🚗

-`nocturne_lab` is a maintained fork of [Nocturne](https://github.com/facebookresearch/nocturne), which is a 2D, partially observed, driving simulator built in C++. `nocturne_lab` is currently only used internally at the Emerge lab.
+`nocturne_lab` is a maintained fork of [Nocturne](https://github.com/facebookresearch/nocturne), which is a 2D, partially observed, driving simulator built in C++.
+Currently, `nocturne_lab` is used internally at the Emerge lab.

 ## Basic usage